kimitzu/kimitzu-client/README.md

-# Djali Client
+# Kimitzu Client

 ![banner](https://i.imgur.com/uWoageJ.png)

-This repository contains the client to be used with Djali-Go and Djali-Services.
+This repository contains the client to be used with Kimitzu-Go and Kimitzu-Services.

 # Building